yanivyacoby/a-guide-to-your-phd/guide.md

 > **These questions include,**
 * What is the fundamental set of skills necessary to learn to be a productive member of lab?
 Which of these skills is the highest priority? and how can I learn it most effectively?
-* What classes do you recommend I take that would be useful for my research / to broader my understanding of related fields?
+* What classes do you recommend I take that would be useful for my research / to broaden my understanding of related fields?
 * Are there specific related work you recommend I read for my project?
 What is your strategy for reading research papers?